 Once the skeleton of the linkage exists, solid models may be constrained against it.
 This is how the picture at the beginning of this tutorial was generated.
 If those constraints are chosen appropriately, then the solid models will follow the skeleton of the linkage as the linkage is worked.
 For a planar linkage, for example, a good choice of constraints is:

-- imported part's z-axis normal parallel to our reference z-axis normal, to hold the imported part in a plane parallel to our linkage plane;
+- linked part's z-axis normal parallel to our reference z-axis normal, to hold the linked part in a plane parallel to our linkage plane;

-- a point from imported part lies in specified workplane (or on specified plane face from solid model), to hold the imported part at the desired translation normal to the plane;
+- a point from linked part lies in specified workplane (or on specified plane face from solid model), to hold the linked part at the desired translation normal to the plane;

 - point-on-point, in 2d (choose a workplane parallel to the linkage plane, and choose Sketch → In Workplane; then select the two points, and choose Constrain → On Point), at one of the pin joints; and